 If your lender does file a motion for relief, you have about two weeks to oppose the motion.
 If you do oppose the motion, normally there will be a hearing at which the judge will decide whether or not your car can be repossessed.
 In most bankruptcies, the judge will grant the motion for relief and allow the debtor’s car to be repossessed by lifting the automatic stay, unless you are attempting to pay for the car or you are negotiating with your lender.

 Most lenders would rather have you keep the car and continue paying rather than repossessing the car.
 Tell your lender about your financial situation and ask what can be done to allow you to keep the car.
 You may be able to pay reduced payments or a lower interest rate.

 You could also redeem (buy) your car in a Chapter 7 bankruptcy for its fair market value.
 Normally, in order to do this you must file a motion with the court and make a lump sum payment.
 You could consider doing this if your car is worth less than you owe on it.
 You will then own it outright after the bankruptcy.

 If you are considering Chapter 7 bankruptcy, it’s normal to worry about what will happen to your vehicle.
-Call the Atlanta bankruptcy attorneys at Holston & Huntley.
+Call the attorneys at Holston & Huntley.